 Yes.
 While TPS approval is not a grant of amnesty (or forgiveness) for prior immigration offenses, you can still apply for and receive the benefits of TPS (including a work permit) if you entered or remained in the U.S. illegally.

-No. TPS is a temporary immigration status for people temporarily in the U.S., to protect them from having to return to an actively dangerous situation in their home country.
+TPS does not lead to U.S. permanent residence (a green card); or at least, not directly.
+It is a temporary immigration status for people temporarily in the United States, to protect them from having to return to an actively dangerous situation in their home country.
 Even if you were to live and work legally in the United States as a TPS beneficiary for many years, there is no route to permanent residence (i.e., a green card) that will follow simply from a grant of TPS.

 Technically, yes, for many (but not all) types of jobs.
-But finding a willing employer may be difficult.
-It is a long and complicated process with a number of rules and regulations and requires a great deal of time and effort on the employer's part.
+But finding a willing employer could be difficult.
+It is a long and complicated process with a number of rules and regulations and requires a great deal of time, cost, and effort on the employer's part.

-You can travel, but you may want to seek legal advice before leaving if you have ever been unlawfully present in the United States.
-If you have ever entered in the U.S. without authorization or remained past the expiration date of your visa or status, you may be deemed inadmissible when attempting to reenter -- and that's true even if you are a TPS beneficiary with advance parole (a travel document described below).
+You can travel, but you might want to seek legal advice before leaving if you have ever been unlawfully present in the United States.
+If you have ever entered the U.S. without authorization or remained past the expiration date of your visa or status, you could be deemed inadmissible when attempting to reenter—and that's true even if you are a TPS beneficiary with advance parole (a travel document described below).

 If you are sure that you will not be found inadmissible upon return and you wish to travel outside the U.S., the way to apply is by using USCIS Form I-131, Application for Travel Document.
 You will need to submit this form prior to departing.
 Check the box marked "I am applying for an advance parole document to allow me to return to the United States after temporary foreign travel" and include a copy of your grant of TPS or your TPS application receipt notice.